-Holders of our preferred shares are entitled to receive, when and as authorized by our Board of Directors and declared by us out of legally available funds, cumulative cash dividends on each preferred share at an annual rate of 6% for Series A Preferred Stock and at an annual rate of 3% for Series B Preferred Stock.
+Holders of our preferred shares are entitled to receive, when and as authorized by our Board of Directors and declared by us out of legally available funds, cumulative cash dividends on each preferred share at an annual rate of 6% for Series A Preferred Stock on the Stated Value, at an annual rate of 3% for Series B Preferred Stock. and at an annual rate of 9% for the Series C Preferred Stock.
 This is a preference, not a guarantee, but is a term contained in the Company's Charter; however, the Board could suspend the dividend at any time, although it would continue to accrue.
-The dividend must be paid before the common shares can be paid a dividend, and before the Adviser can receive any incentive management fee.
+The dividend must be paid before the common stock can be paid a dividend, and before the Adviser can receive any incentive management fee.
 Further, the Series B Preferred Stock will also accrue dividends at the rate of 9% per annum on the Stated Value, which will begin to be paid at the same time and in the same amounts per share with distributions paid to the holders of common stock, once holders of common stock have initially received distributions from and after December 31, 2022 equal to 10% per annum on the \$7.38 per share NAV of the common stock as of such date, and the remainder of which will be paid no later than at redemption, liquidation or conversion.
 For additional information, see "Description of Securities - Preferred Stock -Preferred Dividend" herein.